 Featuring adjustable release tension and adjustable grub pins, the GFX became our top pick for adjustability.
-We were able to dramatically change its personality with a few twists of an allen key.
-The GFX gives a reasonable 6 degrees of float using the 65 gram XPT cleats.
+We were able to dramatically change its personality with a few twists of an Allen key.
+The GFX gives a reasonable 6 degrees of float using the 65-gram XPT cleats.
 The XPT cleats look slightly different than an SPD cleat with a wider brass center bar running horizontally through the cleat.
 Our testers noticed that the heavier Xpedo cleat was interchangeable with the far more prevalent Shimano SPD cleat which is honestly quite lovely.
 Using the Xpedo cleat created a firmer engagement feel and slightly increased the force needed for release.

 If you do manage to lose traction with the pedal, the grub pins are capable of leaving a lasting reminder to your shin or ankle.

-At 468 grams, they're the heaviest pedals in this test.
+At 468 grams, they're one of the heaviest pedals in this test.
 However, this model is still a very reasonable weight for pedals with this many features.
 The Shimano M530 offers far less and only weighs 14 grams less.

-Weight conscious riders might not appreciate the extra heft, but if you're looking for that extra confidence when unclipped they felt more substantial than the Crank Brothers Mallet E. Their profile height was also 2mm lower at 19mm, which places the rider closer to the axle, and theoretically lessens the incidences of pedal strike.
-We say theoretically, because the lower height is somewhat negated by the extra width and 62mm q-factor of this pedal, leaving you more prone to drag the edge through a corner.
+Weight-conscious riders might not appreciate the extra heft, but if you're looking for that extra confidence when unclipped they felt more substantial than the Crankbrothers Mallet E. Their profile height was also 2mm lower at 19mm, which places the rider closer to the axle, and theoretically lessens the incidences of pedal strike.
+We say theoretically because the lower height is somewhat negated by the extra width and 62mm q-factor of this pedal, leaving you more prone to drag the edge through a corner.

 Once disengaged, the large platform provided solid traction and real estate underfoot.